2024 Writing Placement Process

 If you do not have a score, your placement will be determined by a review of your Writing Course Placement Portfolio.

-Please submit any and all scores for any of these tests: AP English Language, AP English Literature, AP Research, or AP Seminar; the Scholastic Aptitude Test (SAT); American College Testing (ACT); the International Baccalaureate (IB); and/or the Smarter Balanced Assessment Consortium (SBAC)
+Please submit any and all scores for any of these tests: AP English Language, AP English Literature, AP Research, or AP Seminar; the Scholastic Aptitude Test (SAT); American College Testing (ACT); and/or the International Baccalaureate (IB)

 How do I check if my scores or transcripts have been submitted?